Featured comment:

 The recipe dates all the way back to the 1920s, pretty much right after the cookies first came out.
 Somebody discovered that if you stacked the the thin chocolate wafers with layers of sweetened whipped cream, and then refrigerated the whole thing, the cream seeps into the cookies and results in an ice cold creamy cake.
 It’s been a summer staple ever since.
 I took the concept and ran with it.
-Nabisco Famous Chocolate Wafers take the place of ladyfingers for this no-bake faux tiramisu dessert.
+Nabisco Famous Chocolate Wafers* take the place of ladyfingers for this no-bake faux tiramisu dessert.
 I used instant espresso, Kahlua, whipped cream and dark chocolate, along with the cookies, to make the chocolatey layers.
-I assemble them in individual mason jars or dessert glasses so everybody gets their own.
-They are fabulous, and keep perfectly in the fridge for a day or so.
+I assemble them in individual mason jars or dessert glasses so everybody gets their own little icebox tiramisu.
+They’re fabulous, and keep perfectly in the fridge for few days, too.

 Each wafer gets a good soaking with a mixture of strong coffee and Kahlua, and then a sprinkling of shaved chocolate.
 I stack them 5 high with pillowy layers of sweetened whipped cream between each one.
 My wide mouth 1/2 pint canning jars are the perfect size to make and serve them in.
 Mine are from Kerr, but all the canning companies make them.
 They work great because you can assemble the cakes ahead of time, and then screw on the caps and refrigerate until needed.
 I top them with an extra dollop of whipped cream and more chocolate just before serving.